TheOdinProject/curriculum/rails_programming/forms_and_authentication/form_basics.md

   2. Skim 3.3 to 7 to see what kinds of things are out there.
 One day you'll need them, and now you know where to look.
   3. Read sections 7.1 and 7.2 for the official explanation of how parameters are created from the `name` attribute.
   4. Read the [Rails Guide on Validations](http://guides.rubyonrails.org/active_record_validations.html#displaying-validation-errors-in-views) section 8 for a quick look at displaying errors.
+  5. Skim through the Rails APIdock section on the [form_with helper](https://apidock.com/rails/ActionView/Helpers/FormHelper/form_with) to see various ways to use this helper tag.
 </div>

 ### Conclusion